kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ### Prerequisites

 - GitHub App with desired privileges installed to destination repository or organization.
-To create a new application, go [here](https://github.com/settings/apps) (or in account's *Settings/Developer settings/GitHub Apps*).
+To create a new application, go [here](https://github.com/settings/apps) or access *Github Apps* in the account through *Settings* in *Developer settings*.
 - Access to Kyma Console

-> **NOTE**: It is best to create or use additional service account (e.g. Your-Project-Name-Github-Connector) since any actions performed by this application are signed with name of user that the token belongs to.
+> **NOTE**: It is best to create or use additional service account (e.g. Your-Project-Name-Github-Connector) since any actions performed by this application are signed with the name of the user that the token belongs to.

 > **OPTIONAL:** Install default application following these steps, but pay attention to the fact that it has **full permissions** in repository/organization.
 >